Updated October 30, 2023

+Another way to test for existing sealer is after the concrete has been completely cleaned, place a few drops of water on it.
 If the concrete immediately darkens, the sealer is gone.
 If the water beads up, even for a few seconds, there's still some sealer on or in the concrete.

 If your stamped concrete is just dull looking with no white spots or flaking, then just a simple cleaning and re-seal should be enough to make it look like new again.

 If you re-seal the stamped concrete yourself, all you will have to pay for are the supplies.

 If you hire someone to come re-seal the stamped concrete, it usually costs $1 per square foot plus the cost of their time and labor.